The History of Osceola Mill House

-The first owners of the 120 acres of land just south of the Pequea Creek were George MacKerel and his wife Agnes who purchased the land on July 14, 1741.
-The deed for the land was conveyed by John, Thomas and Richard Penn – three of William Penn’s sons.
-The land remained largely undeveloped and transferred twice over the next fifteen years until purchased on June 8, 1756, by Samuel Patterson who already owned some of the surrounding acreages in the Valley.
+The first owners of the 120 acres of land just south of the Pequea Creek were George MacKerel and his wife Agnes who purchased the land on July 14, 1741 conveying from John, Thomas and Richard Penn – three of William Penn’s sons.
+The land remained largely undeveloped and transferred twice over the next fifteen years until purchased on June 8, 1756, by Samuel Patterson.
 At about the same time Patterson also secured the water rights to the Pequea Creek from John Huston who owned the land just to the north side of the creek.
 Patterson’s plan was to build a dam and flood the land upstream to create a millpond.
 The ruins of this dam can still be seen across the creek just to the east of the house.
-It was Samuel Patterson who in 1756 built the original grist mill which still stands next door to us.
+It was Samuel Patterson who, in 1756, built the original grist mill next door to us.

 Unfortunately, Samuel Patterson did not live long after building the mill.
 Orphans Court records show that in 1758 the executors of Patterson’s estate – James Patterson and Matthew Slaymaker – sold the 120 acres of land, the grist mill, the water rights, and various houses and other buildings to Jacob Ludwig (sometimes spelled Ludwick) and his wife Elizabeth.